Actions are used to automatically correct problems and influence certain aspects of a local or remote system.

 Sensors and actions can be assigned any number of notifications that are executed after the checks or action operations are over, depending on the event status (Up/Down or Done/Failed).

-If a sensor or an action is tied to a group that contains devices, then notifications will be sent for each of the devices based on the status of each event.
+If a sensor or action is assigned to a group that contains multiple devices, then notifications will be sent for each of the devices based on the status of each event.

 To assign a notification about the Up or Down (Done/Failed) status, use the context menu of the corresponding sensor or action.

-On the first step, select the notification type by clicking + in front of it.
+On the first step, select the notification type.

 Set the parameters for the selected type of notification on the second step.